 Is there a support hotline in case of problems or malfunctions?

 We offer a 24/7 support hotline for all H2 MOBILITY stations: +49 800 400 20 23.
-Please only use it if there is a malfunction!
-If you require help or support at a station run by another operator, please contact the telephone number given in the station’s detail window.
+Please use it only if there is a malfunction!
+If you require help or support at a station run by another operator, please contact the telephone number shown in the details window of the station.

 My car won’t fill up completely – What can I do?

 The maximum filling level for vehicles can vary between individual H2 filling stations.
 Factors such as the outside temperature are also responsible for this.
 The average filling level is approx. 97%.
 If your refuelling unexpectedly ends at less than 85%, you can repeat the fuelling process.
 To do this, end the current refuelling process, including replacing the dispenser.
 Then restart the process by registering with your fuel card.
 If you still have difficulties, please contact the operator or the local support hotline.